dhoat30/inspiry1.3/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.0.18 - Released on 13 January 2021
+### 3.0.20 - Released on 22 February 2021

+* New: support for WordPress 5.7
-* New: support for WooCommerce 4.9
+* New: support for WooCommerce 5.1
-* Update: plugin framework
+* Update: YITH plugin framework
-* Tweak: improved product name sanitization on wishlist template
+* Fix: wrong data type for item insert query (thanks to jonatanmenendez)
-* Dev: added fifth parameter for yith_wcwl_add_to_wishlist_button_html filter
+* Dev: added new yith_wcwl_get_wishlist_on_remove filter

 ## Support